Detailed IT Regulations in Practice

 7.1 Personal, Sensitive and Confidential Information

-During the course of their work or studies, staff and students (particularly research students) may handle information that comes under the Data Protection Act 1998, or is sensitive or confidential in some other way.
+During the course of their work or studies, staff and students (particularly research students) may handle information that comes under the Data Protection Act and the General Data Protection Regulation, or is sensitive or confidential in some other way.
 For the rest of this section, these will be grouped together as ‘protected information’.

 Safeguarding the security of protected information is a highly complex issue, with organisational, technical and human aspects.
 The institution has policies on Data Protection and Information Security and related documentation, and if your role is likely to involve handling protected information, you must make yourself familiar with and abide by these policies.

-Additional guidance on the provisions of the Data Protection Act 1998 and how AU ensures compliance with it is available at on our webpage
+Additional guidance on the provisions of the Data Protection Act and the General Data Protection Regulation and how AU ensures compliance with it is available at on our webpage

 7.1.1 Transmission of Protected Information